infomongo/infomongo.github.io/_posts/2020-10-01-trumps-plan-to-steal-the-election.md

 In any election, some votes are counted after election day.
 The late-reporting precincts, un­processed absentee votes, and provisional ballots have to be counted.
 For the last 20 years, votes tallied after election night have tended to favor Democrats.

 In Arizona, Republican Martha McSally had a lead of 15,403 votes on the morning after the election in 2018.
 But the Democrat, Kyrsten Sinema, ended up winning by 71,303 votes after all the votes were tallied.
 That same year both the governor’s race and the senate race in Florida were close enough to trigger automatic recounts.
-Both Republicans, Ron DeSantis and Rick Scott, had leads that narrowed during the recount, and both were eventually elected.
+Both Republicans, Ron DeSantis and Rick Scott, had leads that narrowed during the recount, but both were eventually elected.

-On Nov 12, while votes were still be tallied in Florida, [Trump tweeted][twt]:
+On November 12th, while votes were still be tallied in Florida, [Trump tweeted][twt]:

-“The Florida Election should be called in favor of Rick Scott and Ron DeSantis in that large numbers of new ballots showed up out of nowhere, and many ballots are missing or forged.
+#### “The Florida Election should be called in favor of Rick Scott and Ron DeSantis in that large numbers of new ballots showed up out of nowhere, and many ballots are missing or forged.
 An honest vote count is no longer possible-ballots massively infected.
 Must go with Election Night!”

 [twt]: https://twitter.com/realdonaldtrump/status/1061962869376540672?lang=en